Employment Tribunal reform · public legal commentary

 The solution is not one reform.
 It is a sequence of safeguards.

-First, better workplace accountability.
-Employers should not be able to run poor grievance processes, ignore key documents, and then complain that workers have gone to tribunal.
+- Employers should not be able to run poor grievance processes, ignore key documents, and then complain that workers have gone to tribunal.

-Third, funded early advice.
-Many workers do not need a lawyer for every step, but they do need early help with limitation, claim type, respondent identity, evidence and settlement value.
+- Early help with limitation, claim type, respondent identity, evidence and settlement value.

-Fifth, proper tribunal resourcing.
 Delay changes behaviour.
 Employers may hold out because the worker may not last.
 Workers may abandon good claims because the process is too slow.

 Reform must start before the tribunal door